Windiwindy/Fltrp-Log/FLTRP.md

 ## Dec 3
+### Past questions on western music
+- Wolfgang Amadeus Mozart, Magic Flute, requiem
+  - serenade, a piece of music sung or played in the open air, typically by a man at night under the window of his beloved
+  - sonata, 奏鸣曲 A sonata is a piece of classical music written either for a single instrument, or for one instrument and a piano.
+  - prelude, 前奏曲 an introductory piece of music, most commonly an orchestral opening to an act of an opera, the first movement of a suite, or a piece preceding a fugue
+- Robert Schumann, Carnaval, Piano Quintet in E-Flat Major, Symphony no.4 in D Minor, Symphony no. 1
+- 姑苏城外寒山寺，夜半钟声到客船。姑苏指苏州。
+- Coppelia, Leo Delibes, 雷奥·德利勃
+  - Sleeping beauty, Tchaikovsky
+  - Giselle, Adolphe Adam
+- The Rhine, The Rhine (Romansh:Rein, German:Rhein, French:le Rhin, Dutch:Rijn) is a European river that begins in the Swiss canton of Graubünden in the southeastern Swiss Alps, forms part of the Swiss-Austrian, Swiss-Liechtenstein border, Swiss-German and then the Franco-German border, then flows through the Rhineland and eventually empties into the North Sea in the Netherlands.
+  - The Vltava, The Vltava (IPA: /vəlˈtɑvə/; Czech pronunciation:[ˈvl̩tava]; German:Moldau, IPA:[ˈmɔldaʊ]) is the longest river within the Czech Republic, 伏尔塔瓦河

 ### Western music
 * Franz Schubert, Austrian composer, one of the four great pillars of Classicism – along with Haydn, Mozart and Beethoven, Schubert Symphony No.8 in b minor D.759, D.944,Symphony No.8 in C major,”The Great”, The String Quartet No. 14 in D minor, known as Death and the Maiden, The Trout Quintet
 * George Friedrich Handel, one of the greatest composers of the Baroque era, Composer, Messiah